 A brush is a pixmap or set of pixmaps used for painting through an image manipulation program like GIMP.
 Inside the repository, we've organized brushes in common brushes and theme-specific brushes.
-In both cases, brushes are created under a 'Xcf' directory as '.xcf' files first and later exported to '.gbr' or '.gih' format in the same level of 'Xcf' directory.
+In both cases, brushes are initially created in '.xcf' format and later exported to any of the brush formats recognized by GIMP (e.g., '.gbr' or '.gih') using the same name of its source file.